bjadamson/ecst/README.md

 Successful development of complex real-time applications and games requires a flexible and efficient entity management system.
-As a project becomes more intricate, it’s critical to find an elegant way to compose objects in order to pre-vent code repetition, improve modularity and open up powerful optimization possibilities.
+As a project becomes more intricate, it’s critical to find an elegant way to compose objects in order to prevent code repetition, improve modularity and open up powerful optimization possibilities.

 The Entity-Component-System architectural pattern was designed to achieve the aforementioned